lrfeditor1807/windows-7-emulator/README.md

 Then visit <https://lrfeditor1807.github.io/windows-7-emulator/personalization.html>.
 GitHub Pages can serve the HTML and JSON directly without a build step.
 Then visit <https://lrfeditor1807.github.io/windows-7-emulator/mediacenter>.
 GitHub Pages can serve the HTML and JSON directly without a build step.
 Then visit <https://lrfeditor1807.github.io/windows-7-emulator/settings.html>.
 GitHub Pages can serve the HTML and JSON directly without a build step.
+Then visit <https://lrfeditor1807.github.io/windows-7-emulator/aero.html>.
+GitHub Pages can serve the HTML and JSON directly without a build step.

 ## Existing emulator